chrisvmiller/randomlyunique/content/family-planning.md

 Date: 2014-12-25
 Title: Family Planning for Frugality
 Slug: family-planning
 Summary: Are you beyond extraordinarily cheap?
 Do you make Scrooge look like Daddy Warbucks?
-Would you fail the penny test?
 If so, dim your screen (to save on electricity of course!) and take a gander at this article.
 Here, you'll determine the best dates to get your wife knocked up while cheating your children out of birthday presents.

 As I sit here watching my nephew opening all his Christmas presents, I have come realize that there are two major things I want out of life: 1) A few cute children 2) Not spending money on stupid crap.
 Normally these two are